Bob and Doug McKenzie: History

 To their shock, the comedians found that this filler material had become the most popular part of the show.
 Though initially intended for Canadian TV only, some of the two-minute "Great White North" segments would find their way into U.S. versions of the 30-minute shows due to a shortage of content that week.
 When NBC ordered the 90-minute shows for the 1981 season, they specifically cited good affiliate feedback on the "two dumb Canadian characters" and requested that the characters be included in every program.

 They rode the crest of a fad, peaking in 1982–83, that produced one comedy album, The Great White North, and a movie, Strange Brew.
 The album released by Anthem Records in Canada and Mercury Records in the US, went platinum in sales, won a Grammy nomination and broke the Top 10 on Billboard's Top LPs and Tapes list in March, 1982.
 It is noted for the song "Take Off" which featured fellow Canadian Geddy Lee of the rock group Rush chorusing between the McKenzies' banter.
+The song was #1 for 2 weeks on the CHUM Charts, December 12 and 19, 1981.
 On this album, they also sing their own improvised version of "The Twelve Days of Christmas", which is frequently played on the radio around the holidays in both Canada and the United States.
 While hugely popular in the U.S., the album was also #1 in Canada for six weeks, suggesting that Canadians appreciated the duo as an affectionate self-parody.

 The Strange Brew movie was released by MGM in 1983.
 While receiving only minimal praise from critics, it performed fairly well at the box office — earning $8.5 million in the U.S. alone to cover its $4 million budget.
 After its theatrical release, Strange Brew remained a popular home-video title with a strong college cult following.

 A second album, a "soundtrack" to their movie Strange Brew, was released in 1983.
-The album featured dialogue and music from the film, as well as new skits made specifically for the album that centered around the movie.
+The album featured dialogue and music from the film, as well as new skits made specifically for the album that centred around the movie.
 The lead off track was appropriately entitled "This Isn't Our Second Album".
 The album sold poorly and was out-of-print soon after.

-The sketch's signature "Coo loo coo coo, coo coo coo coo" theme, according to Dave Thomas in an interview on CBC News: The Hour, is an exaggeration of the flute music used in 60-second Canadian television nature vignettes, such as Hinterland Who's Who.
+The sketch's signature "Coo loo coo coo, coo coo coo coo"theme, according to Dave Thomas in an interview on CBC News: The Hour, is an exaggeration of the flute music used in 60-second Canadian television nature vignettes, such as Hinterland Who's Who.

 In 2023, Thomas and Moranis revived the characters for a Beer Canada commercial advocating for a freeze on new federal taxes on beer.